The Ghostley Witch

 He saluted.
 "At your service, ma´am."

-She didn´t mind his beard of several days; she just rushed at his side.
+She didn´t mind his beard of several days; she just rushed at

-"Will you marry me then?"
+his side.
+"Will you marry me

 Her new prey grinned.
 "Well, what can I say?
-I suppose an ugly bird
+I suppose an

-is better than no bird at...
+ugly bird is better than no bird at...
 Hey!
 Where´d she go?"

 Carter gulped.
-A raw, high-pitched shriek echoed back and forth through
+A raw, high-pitched shriek echoed back and forth

-the room.
+through the room.
 And they all stared at the spot where Frau Linkmeyer had been

 standing just a moment before.